Replace Missing Teeth – Houston, TX

 New Teeth That You Can Count On

 All of your teeth are extremely important.
 If even one is missing, it can have a devastating effect on your oral health and your everyday life.
-You’ll want to find a top-quality replacement as soon as possible, and fortunately, Dr. Palmer has plenty of options for you to choose from.
+You’ll want to find a top-quality replacement as soon as possible, and fortunately, Dr. Palmer has plenty of options for you to choose from to replace missing teeth in Houston, TX.
 No matter if you’re looking for reliable traditional dentures or quality dental implants, we can help you enjoy a full and healthy smile again.

 Why Choose Gregory Palmer, DMD & Associates to Replace Missing Teeth?

 If you don’t do anything about a lost tooth, you’re likely to suffer from:

 - Bone loss in the jaw due to the lack of chewing stimulation